shubhayu-64/Discord-Study-Bot/README.md

 [MIT © Shubhayu Majumdar](https://github.com/shubhayu-64/Discord-Study-Bot/blob/main/LICENSE/)

 ## What next?
 I will be working on deploying it on heroku.
-Add more interesting features related to studying in discord.
+Add more interesting features related to studying in discord.<br>
 Please open an issue with your feature idea.